anneliesefish/uxdi/d03_css/readme.md

 - Use basic block styles to set element padding, margins, borders, etc.
 - Use `display` to arrange elements within a layout.

+## Review GitHub Homework

+Create a new repository, and push your HTML from yesterday to a new repository.

+Fork and clone the uxdi repository.

 ## Intro to CSS

 CSS stands for Cascading Style Sheets.